 The tool we are using to coordinate this is Cloud Build.
 We are using a trigger to start the build and test process every time there is a push into the main branch:

 Using the docker container and injecting the VCAP_SERVICES as an environment variable, so that the Node.js deployer can do its magic with the main HDI container, RUN:

 There is a better way to pass these credentials, using secrets.
 But we’ll keep that one for the upcoming blog posts.

-Stay tuned for details on how to build the pipeline for the rest of the micro-services and some tweaks towards using this in a productive environment.
+For details on how to build the pipeline for the rest of the micro-services and some tweaks towards using this in a productive environment, here is part 3.